 These products are waterproof, so you can shower or bathe without worry.
-Try not to scrub the site with the liquid adhesive.
-Doing so may loosen the seal or even remove the adhesive completely.

 With clean hands or a clean towel, wash the area of the cut with cold water and soap.
 Dry with a clean towel.
 Make sure the site is completely dry.

-The liquid bandage should NOT be placed inside the wound but on TOP of the skin, where the cut comes together.
+The liquid bandage should not be placed inside the wound, but on top of the skin, where the cut comes together.

-- Apply the liquid bandage over the TOP of the cut.
+- Apply the liquid bandage over the top of the cut.
 Spread it from one end of the cut to the other, covering the cut completely.

 - Hold the cut together for about a minute to give the adhesive enough time to dry.

-Do NOT use any other ointments on the site of the cut.
+DO NOT use any other ointments on the site of the cut.
 This will weaken the bond and slow the healing process.

-Do NOT scratch or scrub the site.
+DO NOT scratch or scrub the site.
 This will remove the liquid bandage.

 When to Call the Doctor

-Call your health care provider right away if:
+Call your doctor right away if:

 - There is any redness, pain, or yellow pus around the injury.
 This could mean there is an infection.

-- You have a fever greater than 100 oF.
+- You have a fever of 100°F (38.3°C) or higher.

-- There is pain at the site that will not go away even after taking pain medicine.
+- There is pain at the site that will not go away, even after taking pain medicine.

 Beard JM, Osborn J. Common office procedures.
-In: Rakel RE, ed.
+In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine .
 8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 28.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 28.